 She was an active participant in the weekly Topology seminar.
 She owes a debt of gratitude to the group of faculty and graduate students that sat and listened to her fight through the details of the handwritten notes on Hyperbolic Groups and many other topics so that she could work in Geometric Group Theory.
 And she has her advisor, Phil Bowers, to thank for making her do this publicly!!!

 Her first job was a three year post-doctoral position at Vanderbilt University under the mentorship of Mike Mihalik.
 She then received offers for a one year postdoctoral position at the ETH in Zurich, Switzerland as well as a tenure track job at Tufts University.
 Fortunately, she was able to negotiate her starting date at Tufts in order to do the year in Zurich before beginning her tenure track job at Tufts.
-She has been at Tufts since 2000 and is currently a full professor in the Mathematics Department.
+She has been at Tufts since 2000 and is currently a Full Professor in the the Department of Mathematics.